 They also help with the production of red blood cells and keep the nervous and immune systems healthy.
 Adults have a limit of 900 mcg copper intake per day.

-As fast as copper heats up, it also losses heat quickly.
+As fast as copper heats up, it also loses heat quickly.
 The quick temperature change is an incredible feature for candy makers and chocolatiers.

 Since copper pans have a quick cooling time, there is less chance of burning or overcooking.